 - A supplement rich in antioxidants, such as vitamin C, vitamin E and selenium, which will play a part in immunity and regulate inflammation.

-- If the horse is overweight but otherwise in good health,, restricting hay intake to 1.5% of bodyweight (so 8kg for a horse weighing 500kg), and accompanying it with a vitamin and mineral supplement is recommended.
+Restricting hay intake to 1.5% of bodyweight (so 8kg for a horse weighing 500kg), and accompanying it with a vitamin and mineral supplement is recommended.

 In addition to the previous recommendations, it is advisable to avoid grazing and to feed hay with a soluble sugar content lower than 10%.
 Finally, in this case, vitamin E supplementation can be increased up to 8-10g per day.
 In order to slow forage intake and avoid boredom, feeding the hay using a small-holed haynet is also suggested.

-- If the horse is losing weight but in good health, gradually raising the energy value of the ration by firstly increasing the quantity of hay available is recommended.
+Gradually raising the energy value of the ration by firstly increasing the quantity of hay available is recommended.
 In the concentrate feed ration, adding 50ml for every 100kg of bodyweight per day of good quality vegetable oil is also advocated.
 We equally recommend administering a pre-pro-postbiotic supplement which will support the intestinal microbiota.

 Be aware that fresh grass is easier to chew than hay.
 Even in this case, the horse’s diet must be chiefly made up from forage.
 It is advisable to choose leafy hay, haylage or chopped hay.
 Particular care must however be taken with chopped hay as the short fibres can accumulate in the spaces between the teeth (diastema).
 In any event, restricting the length of fibres in order to limit colics due to impaction and increase the ration’s digestibility is recommended.